HowToDoInJava

-To include Log4j2 in your project, include below dependency in your project.
+To include Log4j2 in the project, include below dependency.

 <dependency>